 - Greater dependence: severe sarcopenia is one of the strongest predictors of needing assistance with daily activities

-- Reduced lung function: a 2026 meta-analysis in Archives of Gerontology and Geriatrics (Pan et al.) showed that sarcopenic patients have significantly reduced pulmonary function, and that resistance exercise is the most effective modality for improving it
+- Reduced lung function: a 2026 meta-analysis in Archives of Gerontology and Geriatrics (Pan et al.) found that combined resistance + aerobic programs improve pulmonary function more than aerobic exercise alone in older adults with sarcopenia

 Furthermore, sarcopenia is intimately linked to mitochondrial dysfunction: skeletal muscle mitochondria lose efficiency with age, producing less ATP and more free radicals, creating a cycle of oxidative damage and further muscle loss.